-This post provides a deeper look into the ideas of transparency, one of JumpRope’s Core Values.
+This post provides a deeper look into the ideas of Clarity, one of JumpRope’s Core Values.

 One of the things I love most about the practice of teaching is how tiny little changes I make to a lesson plan or assessment, an activity or a discussion, can change how everything plays out in the classroom.
 As I plan, I ask myself questions like, “Where should I begin?
 How do I make connections to prior learning?
 Which questions should I pose?
 When do I step away and let the students take charge?”
 Asking those questions and others has long been a part of my practice, but it was not until I read Ron Berger’s Leaders of Their Own Learning that I saw the importance of strategically and mindfully talking with my students about our learning targets.
 I had not yet discovered how invoking this little adjustment could shift the whole lesson.
 I knew that posting the targets was a positive step toward transparency.
 Doing so would help students see our goal for the day.
 What I had not considered, though, was questions like, do all the students know what all the words in the learning target mean?
 Do they understand what the learning target is asking them to do?
 Do they see a context for our work with this learning target?
 Do they maintain focus on the target as the lesson moves along?
 I was inspired to spend more time and attention on how and when I used the learning target so that my students could get more from it.